96StanleyLee/96StanleyLee/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=96stanleylee&layout=compact&theme=dark)](https://github.com/anuraghazra/github-readme-stats)
 ![Stanley's github stats](https://github-readme-stats.vercel.app/api?username=96stanleylee&count_private=true&theme=dark)

+- 🔭 I’m currently working on being the best intern I can be at Force Therapeutics!
+- 🌱 I’m currently learning the ins and outs of being on an established engineering team.
+- 📫 How to reach me: 96stanleylee@gmail.com or https://www.stanlee.codes

 <!--
 **96StanleyLee/96StanleyLee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.